-Why does Stash need my social security number?
+Why does Stash need my social security number and address?

 we've already answered.